SFWLtd/angular-dojo/README.md

 * Create a new test method to check that the values from the api are populating the component's local variable.
 Something like `expect(component.values).toContain("value3");`

 The test should pass. **Bonus points:** take it one step further, and test that the value from the mock client is displayed on the screen.

+## Debugging and building
+Angular CLI runs on [webpack](https://webpack.github.io/).
+When running the local webpack dev server (i.e. `ng serve`), the best way to debug your code is through Chrome:

+* Open the dev console (F12)
+* Go to Sources
+* Ctrl + P -> start typing the name of the .ts file you want to debug
+* Add a breakpoint

+To build the solution ready for deployment, just run `ng build` (or `ng build --prod` if you want to remove source maps, and run uglify).
+You can host the `/dist` folder on any web server.

 ## Useful tools